mr0a/Create-Your-First-Web-App-with-Python-and-Flask/README.md

 Now our server knows that it has to fun the function when "/" route is accessed.

 ## Video 3: Templates
-* In `return "Hello World"` instead of html or text you can return a html page using render_template function in flask.
+* In `return "Hello World"` instead of html or text you can return a html templates(jinja2 templating engine) using render_template function in flask.
     ```python3
     from flask import render_template
     ...